voice-calendar/voice-calendar-public/README.md

 # Acsent Calendar

 ## About
 A calendar that allows users to create Google Calendar events using their voice.
 It uses Alan AI for the voice software, Google Cloud API for the calendar, and Django for the app.
-It is still in progress.

 ## Setup for Development Purposes